Older Windows browser compatibility notes, kept only for older-version troubleshooting or when support asks you to check the extension path

 Stealth Mode

-Understand the sharing boundary, self-check order, and live usage habits before deciding whether you need the extension.
+Understand the sharing boundary, self-check order, and live usage habits; current releases already include built-in keyboard protection.

 Keyboard Shortcuts [Must Read]